neonkingfr/obsdfreqd/README.md

 If CPU usage > `threshold`, increase frequency by `stepfrequency` up to `maxfrequency` every `timefreq` milliseconds and keep this frequency at least `inertia` cycles.

 If CPU usage <= `threshold`, reduce frequency by `downstepfrequency` down to `minfrequency` every `timefreq` milliseconds when `inertia` reached 0. `inertia` lose one point every cycle the CPU usage is below `threshold`.

+When switching from/to battery, values switch to mode specific when user defined.

 # What is it doing?